STLabs/Articles/articles/TheComponentPattern.md

 The pattern asserts that an ideal system is composed as one hierarchy of components.

-1. There is no separate state tree.
+1. There is no separate state or UI tree.
 2. Child components do not dispatch actions specific to the parent, they dispatch processed input, or perhaps no output at all.

 ## What is a component?